 AAAnderson Associates Inc. can help you remove your Private Mortgage Insurance

-It's largely understood that a 20% down payment is accepted when purchasing a home.
-The lender's liability is usually only the remainder between the home value and the amount outstanding on the loan, so the 20% provides a nice cushion against the expenses of foreclosure, reselling the home, and typical value variations in the event a purchaser is unable to pay.
+It's largely understood that a 20% down payment is the standard when purchasing a home.
+Considering the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and natural value changeson the chance that a borrower defaults.

-The market was accepting down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-How does a lender manage the added risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-PMI protects the lender in the event a borrower doesn't pay on the loan and the value of the home is lower than the balance of the loan.
+During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or even 0 percent.
+How does a lender handle the increased risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+PMI protects the lender if a borrower defaults on the loan and the value of the home is lower than the loan balance.

-PMI can be costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and often isn't even tax deductible.
-It's advantageous for the lender because they acquire the money, and they get paid if the borrower doesn't pay, opposite from a piggyback loan where the lender takes in all the damages.
+Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible, PMI can be costly to a borrower.
+It's beneficial for the lender because they obtain the money, and they get paid if the borrower is unable to pay, opposite from a piggyback loan where the lender takes in all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How buyers can avoid bearing the cost of PMI
+How can a homebuyer prevent bearing the cost of PMI?

-Considering it can take countless years to get to the point where the principal is only 20% of the original loan amount, it's essential to know how your home has appreciated in value.
-After all, every bit of appreciation you've accomplished over time counts towards abolishing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% threshold?
-Even when nationwide trends predict decreasing home values, be aware that real estate is local.
-Your neighborhood might not be heeding the national trends and/or your home may have gained equity before things cooled off.
+Considering it can take countless years to arrive at the point where the principal is just 20% of the initial loan amount, it's essential to know how your home has grown in value.
+After all, every bit of appreciation you've accomplished over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Even when nationwide trends predict plunging home values, understand that real estate is local.
+Your neighborhood may not be following the national trends and/or your home might have gained equity before things settled down.

-The difficult thing for almost all homeowners to understand is just when their home's equity goes over the 20% point.
-An accredited, licensed real estate appraiser can definitely help.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At AAAnderson Associates Inc., we know when property values have risen or declined.
-We're experts at analyzing value trends in Vancouver, Clark County and surrounding areas.
-Faced with information from an appraiser, the mortgage company will often drop the PMI with little trouble.
-At which time, the homeowner can retain the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+As appraisers, it's our job to know the market dynamics of our area.
+At AAAnderson Associates Inc., we're masters at pinpointing value trends in Vancouver, Clark County and surrounding areas, and we know when property values have risen or declined.
+Faced with figures from an appraiser, the mortgage company will generally do away with the PMI with little effort.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: